Code4PuertoRico/tech-summit-2015-hackathon/README.md

 - Includes projects based on data gathering, visualization or a creative use of an existing dataset.
 - The use of datasets from Data.PR.gov is encouraged but not enforced.
-- Existing open datasets from municipal, state or federal government is permitted if used in a relevant context for Puerto Rico.
+- Existing open datasets from municipal, state or federal government is permitted if used in a context relevant to Puerto Rico.
 - Projects that provide mechanisms for gathering or collecting data that is not currently open will be considered under this category.

 ### Maker Hack